opea-project/GenAIExamples/CodeTrans/kubernetes/manifests/README.md

 > You need to make sure you have created the directory `/mnt/opea-models` to save the cached model on the node where the CodeTrans workload is running.
 Otherwise, you need to modify the `codetrans.yaml` file to change the `model-volume` to a directory that exists on the node.

+> Notice that the LLM in CodeTrans example is set to `HuggingFaceH4/mistral-7b-grok` by default.
+Change the `MODEL_ID` in `codetrans.yaml` for your needs.

 ## Deploy On Xeon

 ```